sybila/biodivine/rust-lib-template/README.md

-## BioDivine Library Template
+## Biodivine Library Template

-This is a template project for a general Rust based BioDivine library.
+This is a template project for a general Rust based Biodivine library.
 It comes with a few useful features pre-enabled.

 Provided features:
  - Travis integration pre-configured with Codecov code coverage.
  - `LICENSE` and `.gitignore` files.
  - Run `cargo make rich-doc` and `cargo make rich-doc-dev` to generate documentation with Mermaid and KaTeX enabled (`dev` variant includes also internal functions).
  - Run `cargo make` to run standard test process and compile basic docs, but also run automatic formatting tool of source code (make sure you apply formatting every time before commit).
  - There is a `shields_up` feature flag that can be used to include extra safety checks (invariants, pre-/post-conditions) that should not be needed but may be useful for testing.
-For usage examples, see the BioDivine Rust developer guide.
+For usage examples, see the Biodivine Rust developer guide.
  - Run `cargo make build-release` and `cargo make bench` to build a release/benchmark builds (without `shields_up`).
 It can be also used to enable other extra compiler features, like link time optimisations.

 To fully initialize the template, perform the following steps: